As an artist, I often get asked this question – How to find your art style?

 How long will it take to find my art style?

 This really depends on how much you draw and how open you are to learning.
-For regular artists who draw over 3-4 hours a day, they could find their art style in 3-6 months.
+Regular artists who draw over 3-4 hours a day, could find their art style in 3-6 months.

-For people who draw once every other day or 1-2 hours a day, they could find their art style in a year.
+People who draw once every other day or 1-2 hours a day, could find their art style in a year.
 I cover how long it takes people to learn how to draw in this post.

 How did I find my art style?